abelardopardo/ontask_b/docs_src/Tutorial/Tasks/send_email.rst

   address to use in the *To* field of the email.

 Comma separated list of CC emails
   This is useful when you want to send the emails with copy to other users.
-The CC emails must be separated by commas (e.g. *user1@bogus.com, user2@bogus.com*)
+The CC emails must be separated by spaces (e.g. *user1@bogus.com user2@bogus.com*)

 Comma separated list of BCC emails
   Field analogous to the previous one except that the values are used in the blind copy of the email.